How can I find the specific capabilities I need?

 What on-campus facilities, equipment, and services are available for use?

-CWRU hosts one of the country's first designated "maker's spaces", think[box], a facility offering rapid prototyping equipment and general entrepreneurial support to the public.
+Our think[box], one of the country’s first designated “maker’s spaces,” offers rapid prototyping equipment and general entrepreneurial support to the public.
 Learn more at engineering.case.edu/thinkbox.

 What existing technology is available from CWRU to license or option?

-What is the difference between licensing and optioning a technology?
+What’s the difference between optioning and licensing a technology?

-Will you have to disclose our involvement in publications?
+Will the university have to disclose corporate involvement in research publications?

 How does CWRU handle trade secrets?

 The process of sponsored research requires open communication that frequently gives the sponsor a competitive advantage.
 However, CWRU cannot establish long-term trade secrets, since we must freely publish concluded research results.

 How does CWRU handle confidentiality?